Technologies and Security Challenges in Metaverse: Metaverse

-Metaverse is an evolving paradigm of Web 3.0 technology, and it is essential to understand the fundamental characteristics that define its structure and functionality.
+\mypara{Key Characteristics:} Metaverse is an evolving paradigm of Web 3.0 technology, and it is essential to understand the fundamental characteristics that define its structure and functionality.
 In contrast to conventional digital platforms (in Web 1.0 and Web 2.0), the Metaverse offers a multidimensional, decentralized virtual environment.
 It utilizes advanced technologies to create immersive, persistent, and interactive experiences for the users.
 These unique features of the Metaverse are redefining the social, economic, and cultural interactions in digital worlds.
 The following are the core characteristics of the Metaverse.
-Figure \ref{fig:metaverse-characteristic} shows the basic network architecture and a summary of the characteristics of the Metaverse.
+Figure \ref{fig:metaverse-characteristic} shows the basic architecture and highlights the characteristics of the Metaverse.